Wabash Railroad: Post-Civil War

 It was this group of railroads that formed the beginning of the Wabash System with the rename in 1877.

 Later mergers and reorganizations formed the Wabash, St. Louis and Pacific Railway on November 7, 1879, and Wabash Railroad on August 1, 1889.
 Financier John Whitfield Bunn was one of several capitalists who were instrumental in the consolidation of the Wabash System.

+The first repair shops were located in Springfield, Illinois along South 9th Street.
+These were the primary back shops from the mid-1800s to 1905.
+In 1873, the former shops of the St. Louis, Kansas City and Northern (formerly the North Missouri Railroad) at Moberly, Missouri were inherited, which employed about 1,200 and built most of the system's freight and passenger cars.
+However, in 1902 President J. Ramsey Jr. announced that a new shop site was needed to handle the increased demand for repairs.
+Seventy-eight acres of land were purchased on the east side of Decatur, Illinois, which became the primary back shops until the end of steam.
+By the 1920s the East Decatur Shops employed 1,500 workers, with an additional 1,000 employed in the adjacent yard and offices.

 Early 20th century

 In 1904, the Wabash Pittsburgh Terminal Railway was formed and acquired control of the Wheeling and Lake Erie Railroad, giving the Wabash access to Pittsburgh, Pennsylvania, as the final step in an attempt to break the near-monopoly of the Pennsylvania Railroad (PRR) and New York Central Railroad for traffic to the east.
 However, the Wabash had overextended itself, and the WPT went bankrupt in 1908; it would later become part of the Pittsburgh and West Virginia Railway.
 The Wabash Railroad itself was sold at foreclosure July 21, 1915, and reorganized October 22 as the Wabash Railway.

 The Pennsylvania Railroad acquired loose control of the Wabash in 1927 by buying stock through its Pennsylvania Company.
 In 1929 the Interstate Commerce Commission charged the PRR with violating the Clayton Antitrust Act.
-The ruling was appealed, and in 1933 the Circuit Court ruled that the control was for investment only and did not violate the act.
+The ruling was appealed, and in 1933 the U.S. Court of Appeals for the Third Circuit ruled that the control was for investment only and did not violate the act.

 The Wabash Railway again entered receivership on December 1, 1931.
 The Wabash Railroad, controlled by the PRR, was organized in July 1941 and bought the Wabash Railway on December 1.